-Kid (and adult) vulgarity is on the rise with breakdown of respect and civility as consequences.
-Here are solutions at home and school to stop profanity and bring back civility and how students are taking matters in their own hands with “No Cussing Clubs.”
+Kid-and adult-vulgarity is on the rise with breakdown of respect, civility and prosocial behaviors as consequences.
+Solutions for home and school to stop profanity and bring back civility and how students are taking matters in their own hands with “No Cussing Clubs.”

 We generally equate childhood with innocence, so it can come as quite a shock when a foul word escapes from the mouth of our sweet little darling.
-Though “vocabulary experimenting” is typical, (after all, a big way our kids learn is by imitating others and there’s a lot of profanity for kids to hear these days-from movies, to CDs, to television, and public places – 60[i] percent of adults admit they swear in public.
+Though “vocabulary experimenting” is typical, (after all, a big way our kids learn is by imitating others and there’s a lot of profanity for kids to hear these days-from movies, to CDs, to television, and public places.
+In fact, 60[i] percent of adults admit they swear in public.
 The problem is cussing is seeping into our kids’ culture and increasing: over 80 percent of Americans feel vulgarity is getting worse.
 What’s more, several studies show that all that cussing is adversely affecting our kids’ attitudes and behaviors as well as their school climates.
 Read on…

 Educators are so exasperated that some high schools now fine students if they utter profanity on school premises.